Robey & Co: Road steam vehicles

 A later test in July, 1871, used another road steamer, which was made to draw two large omnibuses, filled with passengers, from Lincoln to Grantham, and the trip was completed satisfactorily.

 Over the next two years Robeys built 32 of these vehicles, which were either 8 or 12 horse power versions.
 A large proportion were exported.
 These included three to Vienna and others to Ireland, Italy, Greece, Moscow, New Zealand, Australia and Chile.
 A further Thomson steam vehicle was built in 1877, but apart from traction engines, Robeys appear to have discontinued making road steam vehicles until 1904, when they started manufacturing steam road lorries.

-Railway Steam Engines
+Railway steam engines

 Between 1876-84 six steam railway engines were produced.
 From 1889 to 1924 two narrow gauge engines “Joubert’’ and ‘‘Kruger’’ were used on the Oriental & Sheba valley railway in Transvaal.
 Similar engines went via the agent Rose Innes to Chile.

-Robey Steam Rollers
+Robey steam rollers

-Robey's steam rollers were produced mainly after the First World war.
+Robey & Co produced their first steamroller in 1913.
+Robey's steam rollers were produced mainly after the First World War.
 Various Australian municipalities imported the Robey 10 T rollers between 1923 and 1927.